Are you looking for the perfect Christmas gift for the practical people in your life? Well, I have just the idea for you!

 Thümm & Co says: “The stainless steel bracelet that we offer features a five-row paved brick pattern that, like our hybrid strap options, represents both form and substance.
 The shiny bracelet allows for a supple and comfortable fit on the wrist.
 All available women’s timepieces that we offer can be equipped with this beautiful bracelet and its jewelry-grade quality, form fit, and lustrous look.”

-Thümm & Co, the father-and-son company based in Ohio, lovingly creates everyday men’s watches and women’s watches brand utilizing many years of industry expertise.
+Thümm & Co, the father-and-son company based in Ohio, lovingly creates men’s watches and women’s watches brand utilizing many years of industry expertise.
 I love that the country of origin of the materials used in making the watches is displayed on the company website.
 Also, you can purchase the wristwatches for a lot less than you would in your typical brick and mortar store, where the price would be $425 – $525 for each timepiece.

 However, because the wristwatches are sold online only, you pay $175 – $225 for each wristwatch.
 And, you’re getting a high-quality, well-made timepiece designed in the United States that will last a long time.